 Invites students to examine histories and narratives of U.S. race and empire, drawing upon multiple theoretical and methodological works in Asian American studies and related fields.
 Same as LLS 200.

 Examines the racial, gendered, and sexualized aspects of US citizenship historically and comparatively.
 Interdisciplinary course taught from a humanities perspective.
 Readings draw from critical legal studies, history, literature, literary criticism, and ethnography.
 Same as AFRO 215, AIS 295, GWS 215, and LLS 215.
-Prerequisite: One of: AAS 100, AAS 120, AFRO 100 AIS 101, GWS 250, LLS 100.

 Same as AFRO 281, HIST 281, and LLS 281.
 See HIST 281.

-Same as AFRO 310, EPOL 310, EPS 310, and LLS 310.
+Same as AFRO 310, EPOL 310, and LLS 310.
 See EPOL 310.

 Same as AIS 357, ENGL 357, GWS 357, and LLS 357.
 See LLS 357.

-Research seminar on specialized topics in Asian American Studies.
-3 or 4 undergraduate hours.
-3 or 4 graduate hours.
-May be repeated if topics vary.
+Individual guidance in intensive readings in the literature of one or more subdivisions of the field of Asian American Studies.
+May be repeated to a maximum of 8 hours.
 Students may register in more than one section per term if topics vary.
-Prerequisite: AAS 100 or any Asian American Studies course, or consent of instructor.
+Prerequisite: Graduate standing or consent of instructor.